 Boston’s smallpox epidemic of 1721 created the worst public health crisis of the 18th century.
 It caused three-fourths of all deaths in the town that year.

-Rev. Cotton Mather was convinced inoculation was the way to prevent the disease.
+Rev. Cotton Mather believed smallpox inoculation was the way to prevent the disease.
 He practiced it, and he argued passionately for it.
 A physician, William Douglass, argued just as passionately against it.
 Douglass and most of the public believed inoculation would make the disease spread faster.

-Inoculation involved deliberately infecting a person with smallpox in his bloodstream so that he could suffer a mild form of the disease to stimulate his immune system to avoid infection later.
+Inoculation involved deliberately infecting a person with smallpox in his bloodstream.
+That way he or she could suffer a mild form of the disease, which would stimulate the immune system to avoid infection later.

-In May of 1730, word reached Marblehead that smallpox was raging in Boston.
-The townspeople were agitated almost to the point of frenzy.
+In May of 1730, word reached Marblehead that smallpox raged in Boston.
+The news agitated the townspeople almost to the point of frenzy.
 Citizens voted to build a fence with a locked gate across the road into town, and four men were stationed there with orders to restrain all strangers from Boston.
-The watch was kept on 24 hours a day for two months.
-African Americans, Indians and slaves had a nine o'clock curfew.
+The watch stayed on 24 hours a day for two months.
+African-Americans, Indians and slaves had a nine o'clock curfew.

 In October, a young Marblehead woman named Hannah Waters came down with smallpox.

 The townspeople were skeptical.
 They believed God, not man, should decide who lived and died.
 They also knew there wasn’t enough money to inoculate everyone, only the wealthiest citizens.
 At Town Meeting on Oct.
-12, 1720, they voted that the practice should be banned unless everyone in town could be inoculated.
+12, 1720, they voted to ban the practice unless everyone in town received a smallpox inoculation.